g-leech/argmin-gravitas/_posts/2018-08-27-browser-hardening.markdown

 #### Attack: tracking over CDNs

 A new clever attack: identifying you by your repeat requests to a public Content Delivery Network.
-The add-on <a href="{{decentral}}">DecentralEyes</a> foils this by keeping a copy of commonly used files in your cache.
+This add-on <a href="{{decentral}}">DecentralEyes</a> foils this by keeping a copy of commonly-used files in your cache.

 <br>